zHGx-alt/Portfolio_Adrian_Paneda/EDA/README.md

-# Análisis Exploratorio de Datos Musicales (Spotify Dataset)
+# Exploratory Data Analysis of Musical Data (Spotify Dataset)

-## Descripción del proyecto
+## Project Description

-Este proyecto consiste en un análisis exploratorio (EDA) de un dataset musical.
+This project consists of an **Exploratory Data Analysis (EDA)** of a musical dataset obtained from Spotify.
-El objetivo es comprender mejor las características de las canciones, identificar patrones, relaciones entre variables y detectar posibles anomalías.
+The main objective is to better understand the characteristics of the songs, identify patterns, relationships between variables, and detect potential anomalies.

-El análisis se ha realizado en un Jupyter Notebook siguiendo un flujo claro de limpieza, visualización y conclusiones.
+The analysis was performed in a Jupyter Notebook following a clear workflow of data cleaning, visualization, and final conclusions.

 ---

-## Hipótesis inicial
+## Initial Hypothesis

-Al observar las columnas del dataset, planteé la siguiente hipótesis:
+After inspecting the dataset columns, I formulated the following hypothesis:

-> "Seré capaz de identificar los artistas, canciones y álbumes más populares; encontrar las canciones más enérgicas, alegres, largas y cortas; ver posibles anomalías y analizar si algunas variables musicales están relacionadas entre sí."
+> "I will be able to identify the most popular artists, songs, and albums; find the most energetic, happy, longest and shortest songs; detect possible anomalies; and analyze whether some musical variables are related to each other."

 ---

-## Preprocesado y limpieza
+## Preprocessing and Data Cleaning

-- Eliminación de duplicados
+- Removal of duplicate records
-- Eliminación de valores nulos
+- Removal of missing values
-- Conversión de tipos
+- Data type conversion
-- Detección de outliers (solo significativos en `duration_ms`)
+- Outlier detection (only significant in `duration_ms`)

-El dataset venía bastante limpio, con pocas anomalías relevantes.
+The dataset was already quite clean, with very few relevant anomalies.

 ---

-## Análisis Exploratorio (EDA)
+## Exploratory Data Analysis (EDA)

-Se realizaron:
+The following analyses were performed:

-- Histogramas por cada variable numérica
+- Histograms for each numerical variable
-- Boxplot general comparando todas las variables numéricas
+- Global boxplot comparing all numerical variables
-- Gráficos categóricos (variables booleanas)
+- Categorical plots (boolean variables)
-- Matriz de correlación
+- Correlation matrix
-- Scatterplots de las correlaciones más fuertes y más débiles
+- Scatter plots for the strongest and weakest correlations

 ---

-## Principales conclusiones
+## Main Conclusions

-### Correlaciones relevantes
+### Relevant Correlations
-(> 0.5 o < -0.5 según criterio docente)
+(Threshold > 0.5 or < -0.5 according to academic criteria)

-- Energy ↔ Loudness → correlación fuerte positiva (0.76)
+- Energy ↔ Loudness → strong positive correlation (0.76)
-- Acousticness ↔ Energy → correlación fuerte negativa (-0.73)
+- Acousticness ↔ Energy → strong negative correlation (-0.73)
-- Acousticness ↔ Loudness → correlación negativa (-0.58)
+- Acousticness ↔ Loudness → negative correlation (-0.58)
-- Danceability ↔ Valence → correlación positiva moderada (0.49)
+- Danceability ↔ Valence → moderate positive correlation (0.49)

-Estas relaciones encajan perfectamente con la lógica musical:
+These relationships are fully consistent with musical logic:

-- Canciones energéticas tienden a sonar más fuerte.
+- Energetic songs tend to sound louder.
-- Canciones acústicas suelen ser más suaves y menos energéticas.
+- Acoustic songs are usually softer and less energetic.

 ---

 ### Outliers

-Solo aparecen outliers muy significativos en `duration`, probablemente debidos a podcasts o sesiones largas.
+Only very significant outliers appear in `duration`, most likely due to podcasts or long audio sessions.

 ---

-### Cumplimiento de la hipótesis
+### Hypothesis Validation

-He podido confirmar todos mis objetivos iniciales:
+All the initial objectives were successfully confirmed:

-- Identificación de canciones y artistas más populares
+- Identification of the most popular songs and artists
-- Análisis de emociones (valence), energía, tempo y duración
+- Analysis of emotions (valence), energy, tempo, and duration
-- Detección de anomalías lógicas
+- Detection of logical anomalies
-- Estudio profundo de correlaciones entre características musicales
+- In-depth study of correlations between musical features

 ---

-## Tecnologías utilizadas
+## Technologies Used

 - Python
 - Pandas